dataminer-site/dataminer-site.github.io/docs/archive/0.8/sql/duckdb_table_functions.md

 | `last_value` |`null` if no value was ever drawn from the sequence using `nextval(...)`. `1` if a value was drawn.| `BIGINT` |
 | `sql` |The definition of this object, expressed as SQL DDL-statement.| `VARCHAR` |

 Attributes like `temporary`, `start_value` etc. correspond to the various options available in the [`create sequence`](./statements/create_sequence.html) statement and are documented there in full.
-Note that the attributes will always be filled out in the `duckdb_sequences` resultset, even if they were not explicitly specified in the `create sequence` statement.
+Note that the attributes will always be filled out in the `dataminer_sequences` resultset, even if they were not explicitly specified in the `create sequence` statement.
 Note1: The column name `last_value` suggests that it contains the last value that was drawn from the sequence, but that is not the case.
 It's either `null` if a value was never drawn from the sequence, or `1` (when there was a value drawn, ever, from the sequence).
 Note2: If the sequence cycles, then the sequence will start over from the boundary of its range, not necessarily from the value specified as start value.

-## duckdb_settings
+## dataminer_settings
-The `duckdb_settings()` function provides metadata about the settings available in the DataMiner instance.
+The `dataminer_settings()` function provides metadata about the settings available in the DataMiner instance.

 | Column | Description | Type |
 |:---|:---|:---|